 meeting room Use Policy

-The Village Center public meeting rooms may be used by the following groups and in this order of priority:
+The Village Center meeting room and Spector conference room may be used by the following groups and in this order of priority:

 - The Village Board

 - Village committees, commissions, boards and departments to carry on functions relating to the government and/or health, education, safety, culture and general welfare of the citizens of the Village of Shorewood